-You get all of the feeling of being somewhere a little hip – even sultry, with its dark decor and low lighting – without the frustration of nibbling away at unsatisfyingly artistic cusine.
+You get all of the feeling of being somewhere a little hip – even sultry, with its dark decor, velvety armchairs next door and low lighting – without the frustration of nibbling away at unsatisfyingly artistic cusine.

 The food is real, and it’s good.

 Breakfast, starting at 7am, goes from avocado on toast or a sausage sandwich to pancakes, syrup and bacon or a Full English.
 With a big brunch menu put on at weekends, including omelettes and grilled halibut, plus afternoon tea each day and a filling roast provided on Sundays, you have a lot of reasons to go.

 Lunch and dinner options are particularly old school: mince and potatoes; fish and chips with mushy peas; rib eye steak or roast chicken; jam roly poly and apple crumble.

 If the chef’s not somebody’s Mum, he ought to be.

 NOTE: Dean Street Townhouse is open daily for breakfast, lunch and dinner.
 You can find out more, or book a table, right HERE.
 It can get very busy at the bar, particularly on a Friday, so try to book a table in the dining room if possible.

 Dean Street Townhouse | 69-71 Dean Street, W1D 4QJ